mlcommons/training/reasoning/README.md

 Note: to build the dataset images within the builder image, you need to mount the Docker daemon socket inside the container.
 If you do not want to do that, please set up an environment equivalent to the builder image, and then run the scripts outside a container.

-To build the images and push them to a registry, ideally on a GB200 system to build natively:
+To build the images and push them to a registry, run on a host that has your target architecture to build natively:

 ```bash
 export HF_TOKEN=<read-token-for-huggingface>